-We solely own a U.S. provisional patent application directed to PX-69, compounds related to PX-69, and uses of such compounds.
+We solely own two U.S. provisional patent applications directed to the PX-69 compound, compounds related to PX-69, and uses of such compounds.
 We plan to file U.S. and PCT nonprovisional applications claiming priority to these provisional applications.
-If the nonprovisional applications are timely filed and granted, the granted patents would expire in 2040, absent any surrendered term, adjustments, or extensions.
+If the nonprovisional applications are timely filed and granted, the granted patents would expire in 2041, absent any surrendered term, adjustments, or extensions.